lux-fm-team/booking-service/README.md

 <a name="project-swagger"></a>
 ### Test with Swagger on AWS

-Access the AWS deployment at http://ec2-3-84-128-118.compute-1.amazonaws.com/swagger-ui/index.html
+Access the AWS deployment at http://ec2-3-94-255-245.compute-1.amazonaws.com/swagger-ui/index.html

+Here you can find out telegram bot: https://t.me/lux_fm_booking_bot

-If testing admin endpoints, use the following credentials:
+If you want test admin endpoints, use the following credentials:

 - **Email:** admin@gmail.com
 - **Password:** 123456